What is Outbound Sales? Guide for B2B Businesses

 Remember when we mentioned outbound analytics are harder?
 Salespanel helps you here again.
 Attach a tracking code to your outbound emails and Salespanel will capture leads and track their activities just like it does for inbound leads.
 Salespanel integrates with the most commonly used emailing tools.

-Split Testing Tools
+A/B Testing Tools

-A/B testing tools make it easier for you to test different configurations of outbound emails and other digital marketing materials to determine which ones work best.
-Once you have found which works best, you can keep the new configuration to reap the rewards.
-You don’t stop there, either.
-With your new ‘best’ configuration, you then start testing more configurations to find an even better set-up.
+A/B testing tools make it easier for you to test different configurations of outbound emails and other digital marketing materials.
+This helps determine which ones work best.

 This is very powerful because it helps you to make improvements to the performance campaign continually.
-It can also be very effective at helping you to keep ahead of market changes as they happen.
+It can also be very effective at helping you to stay ahead of market changes as they happen.

 There are two steps on A/B testing on outbound.
 A/B testing your emails and A/B testing lead interactions once they are on your website.
 For emails, your cold emailing tool will already have A/B testing options.
-Tools like Close, Klenty, and Woodpecker have them.
+Tools like Moosend, Klenty, and Woodpecker have them.

 On your website, VWO and Optimizely can be used to A/B test landing pages and marketing copies.